-Claiming One Withholding Allowance Usually Results in a Tax RefundCalculating a level of withholding that is "just right" takes me as much time as preparing a tax return sometimes.
+Disregarding Your Withholding Can Be TaxingCalculating a level of withholding that is "just right" can sometimes take as much time as preparing a tax return.
 As a result, some people are inclined the skip the math.
-For those who want to keep things as simple as possible, the easiest course of action is for taxpayers to claim either Single or Married with one withholding allowance on Form W-4.
+For those who want to keep things as simple as possible, the easiest course of action is for taxpayers to claim either Single or Married with one withholding allowance on Form W-4 (pdf).
 This usually results in a refund for most people.
-However, I have seen situations in which claiming one withholding allowance was not sufficient to cover tax liabilities.
+However, there are situations in which claiming one withholding allowance is not sufficient to cover tax liabilities.
 This seems to be the case in which a person has significant investment income or higher taxes due to the Alternative Minimum Tax.
 So even people who want to keep things simple and count on a refund should review their withholding at least periodically.

 Calculating Withholding More AccuratelyThe more accurate way to adjust your withholding is to create a projected tax return for this year.
 You can do this by using the same tax forms you used last year, but substitute the current tax rates.
-For example, you could calculate your income and deductions based on what you expect for 2012, and then use the 2012 tax rates to find out what your projected tax will be.
-You can also use the worksheet found in Form 1040-ES, which has formulas for calculating taxes for the current tax year.
+For example, you could calculate your income and deductions based on what you expect for 2013, and use the 2013 tax rates to find out what your projected tax will be.
+You can also use the worksheet found in Form 1040-ES (pdf), which has formulas for calculating taxes for the current tax year.

 After figuring out the tax liability, I then use the withholding calculator found on the IRS Web site to see what the suggested withholding allowances might be.
 You can also do the math by hand by using the worksheets provided with Form W-4.

-See How Your New Withholding Allowances Will Impact Your TaxesI go one step further when I adjust tax withholding.
-I take the new withholding allowances and plug it into a payroll calculator.
+Seeing How Your New Withholding Allowances Will Impact Your Future Pay ChecksNow that you have figured out your withholding allowances, you can use this figure to see what the tax impact is on your next paycheck will be.
+You just take the newly calculated withholding allowances and plug them into a payroll calculator.
 Be sure to have your recent paystub handy so you can use your actual income amounts.
-Use these figures to see what your new paycheck might look like.

 Repeat this process until you find the withholding level that will be just right for you.
 I try to get the withholding to produce a refund in the range of $500 to $1,000, figuring that gives my clients enough room so that any changes in income or deductions will not result in owing very much.